|Modern DCPDSCourse Code||11SEF|

 Participants are expected to contribute their professional expertise to complement the program's learning experience, and are selected to reflect a broad cross-section of functional and operational responsibilities.
 The program is a unique opportunity to gain perspectives on public policy and management, to strengthen managerial skills and acquire insights into managerial practice, and to interact across agency and executive-legislative branch boundaries.

-Application packages (original plus a copy) will be forwarded through command channels
+Application packages (original only) will be forwarded through command channels

 Headquarters Department of the Army

 Career Program-Funded Packets: All packets requesting Career Program/ACTEDS-funding support must be submitted via the GoArmyEd process.
 When selecting a vendor, Careerist must select: Harvard University Program for Senior Executive Fellows (SEF).
 All HQDA nomination deadlines still apply.

 DO NOT SEND APPLICATIONS DIRECTLY TO HARVARD